Aegan: Development

 In September 2007, early indications suggested that Ayngaran International were set to make a film starring Ajith Kumar and directed by Venkat Prabhu, however the chance went to first-time director Raju Sundaram, in a project titled Akbar.
 Despite denying the title, Ajith confirmed the project and stating that he had put on weight and grew a beard for his participation in the project.
 Following the success of Billa, Ajith Kumar waited until the birth of his first child, in January 2008, before commencing his shoot for the film.

-The 40-member unit consisting of Ajith, director Raju Sundaram, cinematographer Arjun Jena, action choreographer Stun Siva, and a few stuntmen from Chennai flew to Hong Kong on 14 January 2008 and began their first schedule for a 10-day stint.
+The 40-member unit consisting of Ajith, director Raju Sundaram, cinematographer Arjun Jena, action choreographer Stunt Silva, and a few stuntmen from Chennai flew to Hong Kong on 14 January 2008 and began their first schedule for a 10-day stint.

 The portions in Hong Kong were shot showing Ajith's introduction stunt scene set against the skyscrapers, Hong Kong airport, and the sea with the help of Chinese action choreographers.
-The crew shot schedules in Theni and Ooty and other locations in South India during the filming.
+The crew shot schedules in Theni and Yercaud and other locations in South India during the filming.
 The film finished its talkie portion in early September 2008, and the songs were canned in India as well as parts of Switzerland.
 The film, initially described as a "musical action comedy".
 The film previously referred to as Akbar, Ramakrishnan and Anthony Gonsalves was christened as Aegan, a name of Shiva.